rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 if we are being examined today concerning a good deed done to a crippled man, by what means this man has been healed, ^0409

-let it be known to all of you and to all the people of Israel that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead — by him this man is standing before you well. ^0410
+let it be known to all of you and to all the people of Israel that by the name of Jesus Christ of Nazareth, whom you crucified, whom God raised from the dead--by him this man is standing before you well. ^0410

 This Jesus is the stone that was rejected by you, the builders, which has become the cornerstone. ^0411